As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

-Learn Growing Habits of Different Herbs
+Learn the Growing Habits of Different Herbs

-The most important thing to know is the best conditions for the herb to grow.
-This means knowing if it thrives better in direct or partial sunlight if it can grow indoors, the type of soil it needs, how much it should be watered, and the distance the seeds need to be planted.
+Once you have a list of the herbs you want to plant, the next thing to do is read up on the best conditions for the herb to grow.
+This means knowing if it thrives better in direct or partial sunlight, the type of soil it needs, if it can grow indoors, and how much it should be watered.

 For example, if you are growing parsley or cilantro, you should separate the plants by about a foot, while rosemary and sage need around 4 feet of space in between them.

 Prepare for Growing

 After gathering details about the herbs you want to plant, you can then start prepping the area.
 This is necessary whether planting seeds or starter plants.

 You want to prepare your soil by loosening the soil where you are planting your herbs, adding compost and fertilizer, and having proper drainage in that area.

-Recommended Resources to Start your Fall Herb Garden
+Recommended Resources to Start Your Fall Herb Garden

-As promised, here are a few resources you may find useful if this is your first attempt at growing a fall herb garden.
+Here are a few resources you may find useful if this is your first attempt at growing a fall herb garden.